rougier/from-python-to-numpy/06-custom-vectorization.rst

 Introduction
 ------------

-One of the strength of Numpy is that it can be used to build new object or to `subclass the ndarray
+One of the strengths of numpy is that it can be used to build new objects or to `subclass the ndarray
 <https://docs.scipy.org/doc/numpy/user/basics.subclassing.html>`_ object.
 This
-later process is a bit tedious but it is worth the effort because it allows you to improve the ndarray object such as to suit your problem.
-We'll examine in the following section two real-word cases (typed list and memory aware array) that are extensively used in the `glumpy <http://glumpy.github.io>`_ project (that I maintain) while the last one (double precision array) is a more academic case.
+later process is a bit tedious but it is worth the effort because it allows you to improve the `ndarray` object to suit your problem.
+We'll examine in the following section two real-world cases (typed list and memory-aware array) that are extensively used in the `glumpy <http://glumpy.github.io>`_ project (that I maintain) while the last one (double precision array) is a more academic case.